 General Design Principles¶

-This tutorial is based on the paper on stringi that will appear in the Journal of Statistical Software.
+This tutorial is based on the paper on stringi that was published in the Journal of Statistical Software; see [2].
+To learn more about R, check out Marek’s open-access (free!) textbook Deep R Programming [3].

-The API of the early releases of stringi has been designed so as to be fairly compatible with that of the 0.6.2 version of the stringr package [Wic10] (dated 20121), with some fixes in the consistency of the handling of missing values and zero-length vectors, amongst others.
-However, instead of being merely thin wrappers around base R2 functions, which we have identified as not necessarily portable across platforms and not really suitable for natural language processing tasks, all the functionality has been implemented from the ground up, with the use of ICU services wherever applicable.
-Since the initial release, an abundance of new features has been added and the package can now be considered a comprehensive workhorse for text data processing.
+The API of the early releases of stringi has been designed to be fairly compatible with that of the 0.6.2 version of the stringr package [11] (dated 2012[1]), with some fixes in the consistency of the handling of missing values and zero-length vectors, amongst others.
+However, instead of being merely thin wrappers around base R[2] functions, which we have identified as not necessarily portable across platforms and not really suitable for natural language processing tasks, all the functionality has been implemented from the ground up, with the use of ICU services wherever applicable.
+Since the initial release, an abundance of new features has been added, and the package can now be considered a complete workhorse for text data processing.

 Note that the stringi API is stable.
-Future releases are aiming for as much backward compatibility as possible so that other software projects can safely rely on it.
+Future releases will aim for as much backward compatibility as possible so that other software projects can safely rely on it.

 Naming¶